-- Veliparib (ABT-888), a PARP-inhibitor, for which Phase II is ongoing for a number of specific tumor types. - Elotuzumab under a collaboration agreement acquired as part of the Facet Biotech acquisition in 2010.
-Phase III development of elotuzumab for the treatment of multiple myeloma began in June 2011.
+Veliparib (ABT-888), a PARP-inhibitor, for which Phase II is ongoing for a number of specific tumor types.

-ABT-199, a next-generation Bcl-2 inhibitor currently in Phase I development being studied for chronic lymphocytic leukemia (CLL) and non-Hodgkin's lymphoma (NHL).
+- Elotuzumab under a collaboration agreement acquired as part of the Facet Biotech acquisition in 2010.
+Phase III development of elotuzumab for the treatment of multiple myeloma began in June 2011. - ABT-199, a next-generation Bcl-2 inhibitor currently in Phase I development for chronic lymphocytic leukemia (CLL) and non-Hodgkin's lymphoma (NHL), is expected to start Phase III in 2013.

 Women's Health-In 2010, AbbVie entered into a collaboration agreement with Neurocrine Biosciences to develop and commercialize elagolix, an oral gonadotropin-releasing hormone (GnRH) antagonist, for the treatment of endometriosis-related pain and uterine fibroids.
-A Phase III study in endometriosis is expected to begin by mid-2012 and a Phase IIa study for uterine fibroids was initiated in November 2011.
+A Phase III study in endometriosis began in mid-2012 and a Phase IIa study for uterine fibroids was initiated in November 2011.